-People’s Choice Winners of the Year are chosen in each major category (such as Books) according to the entry who received the most general public vote.
-Industry Choice Winners of the Year are chosen in each major category according to the entry who receive the highest number of COVR member votes.
+People’s Choice Winners of the Year are chosen in each major category (such as Books) according to the entry that received the most general public vote.
+Industry Choice Winners of the Year are chosen in each major category according to the entry that received the highest number of COVR member votes.
 “Of the Year” Winners in each of the major categories — Audio & Visual, Books, Jewelry, and Products — are those entries who had the highest combined winning score across all sub-categories based on the formula above.

-Iconic categories are not eligible for any “of the year” awards.
+Iconic categories are not eligible for any People’s Choice, Industry Choice, or “of the year” awards.